African art > Mask > Mossi Mask

 Watch the video

-Mossi masks, personal masks or lignagers, are an embodiment of guardian spirits offering their support.
-They perform at funerals, at the funerals of clan leaders, protect the crops.
-Genuine altars without their costume, they can receive libations such as mil beer in order to honor the ancestors.
-Their appearance is now frequent during entertainment shows.
-Upper Volta, Burkina Faso since independence, is made up of descendants of the invaders Nakomse, horsemen from Ghana, and tengabibisi, descendants of the natives.
+The Mossi masks, personal or lineage, are an incarnation of guardian spirits offering their support.
+They perform at funerals, at the funerals of clan leaders, protect crops.
+True altars without their costume, they can receive libations such as millet beer in order to honor the ancestors.
+Their appearance is now common during entertainment shows.
+Upper Volta, Burkina Faso since independence, is composed of descendants of the Nakomse invaders, horsemen from Ghana, and the Tengabibisi, descendants of the natives.
 Among them, farmers and blacksmiths, saaba , used masks, wando, receptacles of the guardian spirits, which often represented the totem animals of the clan.

 This item is sold with its certificate of authenticity

 Estimated shipping cost

 You could also be interested by these items